Keeping a Copy of What's in Your Wallet Can Help You Recover if It Is Even Lost or Stolen

-Cancel your credit cards immediately if your wallet is stolen.
+Cancel your credit cards immediately if your wallet is stolen

 The key is having the toll-free numbers and your card numbers handy so you know whom to call.
 That's where your copies come in handy.
 File a police report immediately in the jurisdiction where it was stolen, proving to credit providers that you were diligent in trying to prevent any subsequent fraud.

+If you think your Social Security Number may have been compromised, contact each of the three major credit reporting organizations immediately to create a free fraud alert.
 The alert means that any company checking your credit knows your information was stolen and must call you first at the number you provide before authorizing ANY credit.